eerimoq/asn1tools/README.rst

 A Python package for ASN.1 parsing, encoding and decoding.

 This project is under development and does only support a subset of the ASN.1 specification syntax.
-BER, DER and PER codecs are also under development.
+BER, DER, PER and UPER codecs are also under development.

 Project homepage: https://github.com/eerimoq/asn1tools